Richie Jen: Career

-In 1998, Jen's album Love Like Pacific Ocean (愛像太平洋) was released.
+In August 1998, Jen's album Love Like Pacific Ocean (愛像太平洋) was released.
 The tracks "Unknown Pleasures" (任逍遥) "The Sad Pacific" (傷心太平洋) from the album were the opening and closing theme songs of the 1998 series The Return of the Condor Heroes, respectively.
+The record peaked at number one on the IFPI Taiwan album chart and sold over 1,200,000 copies in Taiwan, making it one of the best-selling albums of all time in the country.
 Jen also starred in the Condor Heroes, playing Yang Guo.
 In 2005, Jen joined EMI, and his first album from EMI Old Place (老地方) was released a year later.
 In 2008, Jen signed a contract with East Asia Records (東亞唱片).

+Philanthropy

+In July 2001, prior to his concert in Shenyang, Jen donated ¥30,000 to a family who was unable to afford heart surgery for their one-year old daughter after learning about their situation through a news report.
+In May 2023, the same girl and her mother attended Jen's concert in Shenyang and publicly thanked him for his life-saving donation.
+The woman's expression of gratitude was captured on video and quickly became viral on Weibo.